 We look after 244.5 hectares of land through our land management plans and record the wildlife at our locations.
 The work our teams, incredible Forest Rangers and partnerships do to protect wildlife is core to our holiday experience and fundamental to our long-term partnerships.

 Becoming a B Corp doesn’t mean we can stop and admire the view.
-We’re committed to enhancing habitats in each of our locations to increase biodiversity.
-It’s a step toward nature recovery and a goal many businesses now share alongside net zero:
+We’re committed to protecting and enhancing habitats in each of our locations to support native species.
+This contributes to a Nature Positive UK and supports the Global Goal for Nature.

 We’ve always done business differently.
 At each of our locations, we make sure we only add good things and take nothing away.